 Lindsay Fernandez-Salvador (phone extension 117) holds a B.S. from Oregon State University in Natural Resource Management and an M.S. from University of Florida in Geography.
 She has over 10 years of work experience on both conventional and organic farms in Oregon.
 Her graduate research thesis examined market conditions that contribute to small organic farm success.
 Through this research she became familiar with organic standards and issues facing organic farmers.
 Prior to attending graduate school, she worked as a forest technician and GIS technician.
 She has lived and worked in Latin America, and is fluent in Spanish.
 She has been with OMRI since 2009.

 Amy Bradsher (phone extension: 106) graduated from the University of California at Berkeley with a Bachelor’s degree in Anthropology.
 She has worked in several environmental and educational nonprofit organizations throughout Eugene and the San Francisco Bay Area, coordinating programs and outreach efforts.
 She studied organic agriculture while working with Ecology Action, a nonprofit focused on promoting low-input Biointensive farming.
+Amy also completed IOIA training for the USDA and Canadian Organic Standards, and she has been with OMRI since 2009.

 Eliza Kashinsky (phone extension: 125) received a B.A. in Political Science from SUNY Albany.
 She served in various operational roles at Freedom House, a nonprofit focused on international democracy.
 Prior to joining OMRI, she was Chief of Staff for the Secular Coalition for America in Washington, D.C.
 When not working, she enjoys helping backstage in community theaters.